The Article in 60 Seconds

 1. Product Explainer Video

-First and foremost, every B2B technology company needs a video to showcase your product.
+Every B2B technology company needs a video to showcase your product.
 According to research, 79% of consumers would rather learn about a product through video than text and 84% are likely to make a purchase after watching a company’s video.
 So, if you’re looking for a video investment that’s going to yield a return, this is the one for you.

 Recommended Length: Depending on the complexity of the product, anywhere from 60 – 180 seconds.